kito99/graalvm-lambda-demo/README.md

 To see how these are configured, look at [InfrastructureStack.java](infra/src/main/java/virtua/demo/graalvm/lambda/InfrastructureStack.java).

+> NOTE: I've also added another function called `GraalVmLambdaDemoStack-HelloWorldFunctionJvmSnapstart`.
+Currently this is exactly the same as `HelloWorldFunctionJvm`, because SnapStart doesn't appear to be supported yet in the Java CDK.
+You must manually enable it as described here: https://docs.aws.amazon.com/lambda/latest/dg/snapstart-activate.html#snapshot-console.

 ## Performance

 You can find performance info in the AWS Console; the easiest way is to view the Lambda function, Monitor -> Logs and